TousAntiCovid/CLEA-exposure-verification/documents/CLEA-specification-EN.md

 | `locationPIN` | idem                         |  Secret 6 digit PIN, known only by the location contact person, stored as a set of 4-bit sub-fields that each contain a digit.
 This piece of information is only accessible to the manual contact tracing authority.
 It is meant to create a link between the digital system and the hand-written attendance register. |

-### 3.2- Initial configuration of the device(s) at the manufacturer (specialized device), location (tablet)
+### 3.2- Initial configuration of the service at a location

-The following rules apply to the configuration of the device(s) of a given location:
+**_Case of a location using a dedicated device(s) or tablets and dynamic QR codes for synchronous scans_**

+The device(s) of a location must be initialized by the manufacturer (specialized device) before being used by the location manager.
+Similar rules (slightly updated) apply to a location manager who has its own dedicated tablet(s).

 - The location keeps a long-term secret, `SK_L`, specific to this location, that is never communicated.
-If this location uses several devices, each of them must be configured with this same `SK_L`.
+If this location uses several devices, each of them must be configured with the same `SK_L`.
-This configuration can be done by the device manufacturer meaning that the manufacturer is in charge of keeping this long-term secret.
+With a dedicated device, this configuration can be done by the device manufacturer, meaning that the manufacturer is in charge of keeping this long-term secret.
+With a tablet, this is performed by the CLEA software used on the tablet, and when several tablets are used, a synchronization is required to make sure they all use the same long-term secret.
 Details are out of the scope of this document.

 - Each device knows the public key of the Authority in charge of the backend server, `PK_SA`.
 When the deployment involves the MCT (options 1 and 2), the device also knows the public key of the Authority in charge of manual contact tracing, `PK_MCTA`.